WendongZh/continual_visual_control/README.md

 ```bash
 EGL_DEVICE_ID=7 CUDA_VISIBLE_DEVICES=7 python dreamer.py --configs defaults dmc
 ```
-The default training order is in configs.yaml is walk->uphill->downhill->nofoot.
+The default training order in configs.yaml is walk->uphill->downhill->nofoot.
 You can change it to test other orders.

 3) Training command on the Meta-World:
 ```bash